hyennoh/do_it_django_a_to_z/README.md

 # do_it_django_a_to_z
-Do it Django pojecct by hyein
+Do it Django projecct by hyein